geekonion/libSparkAppList/README.md

 For users, this library will just be installed as a dependency from another tweak and away you go!

 **Please note:** This is in no way supposed to be a replacement of AppList, rpetrich's AppList is a great tool.
-It was simply a tool a wrote for my own tweaks (to have a bit more control over the code), that I thought some devs could find useful.
+It was simply a tool I wrote for my own tweaks (to have a bit more control over the code), that I thought some devs could find useful.
 I'm sure AppList will be updated to support iOS 11 at some point as rpetrich is very active - but this is an option for developers who either cannot wait, or want to try something else! :)

 **At this time only the precompiled binaries and headers are available to the public - full source code will follow soon!**